Nuitka/Nuitka/README.rst

    version.

    The MSVC compiler doesn't do it yet.
-But as a workaround, as the C++03 language standard is very overlapping with C11, it is then used instead where the C compiler is too old.
+But as a workaround, as the C++03 language standard is significantly overlapping with C11, it is then used instead where the C compiler is too old.
 Nuitka used to require a C++ compiler in the past, but it changed.

 .. [#]